piersolh/piersolh/README.md

 - 💬 Ask me about how humans and machines acquire language!
 - 😄 Pronouns: she/her

-⭐ Check out the project I worked on with Code4Community last semester:⭐
+⭐  Check out the project I worked on with Code4Community last semester: ⭐
 Link: https://www.c4cneu.com